Skip to content

 Are all urgent purchases bad?

 No. Genuine deadlines exist - travel bookings for specific dates, concert tickets for actual shows, time-sensitive products.
-The FOMO pattern is purchases that feel urgent but aren't - the 'drop' that'll be restocked, the 'limited' sale that repeats monthly, the 'exclusive' that isn't.
+The FOMO pattern is purchases that feel immediate but aren't - the 'drop' that'll be restocked, the 'limited' sale that repeats monthly, the 'exclusive' that isn't.

 What's the 48-hour rule?